bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

    :math:`exp(s)`.
 2. To this point, they also add a small :math:`L_2` regularization on :math:`s` parameters of :math:`5\cdot 10^{-5}`.
-3. On the output of the :math:`t` function, they just use an affine output since you want :math:`t` to be able to shift positive or negative.
+3. On the output of the :math:`t` function, they use an affine output since you want :math:`t` to be able to shift positive or negative.

 Stacking Coupling Layers
 ------------------------

-As mentioned before, coupling layers are only useful if we can stack them, otherwise half of the variables would be unchanged.
+As mentioned before, coupling layers are only useful if we can stack them (otherwise half of the variables would be unchanged).
 By using alternating patterns of spatial checkboarding and channel wise masking with multiple coupling layers, we can ensure that the deep net touches every input variable and that it has enough capacity to learn the necessary invertible transform.